Is Rice Cereal for Babies Safe?

 • Try making your own baby food.
 One benefit of store-bought baby food is that it’s fortified with key nutrients such as iron.
 If you give homemade baby food a try, be sure your baby gets enough iron for healthy growth and development.

-Rice cereal was known as the safest and best first food for babies for many parents.
-So it may be surprising and upsetting to learn that baby cereals on the market contain high levels of toxic heavy metals.
+Rice cereal used to be known as the safest and best first food for babies for many parents.
+So it may be surprising and upsetting to learn that baby rice cereals contain high levels of toxic heavy metals.

-It’s best to provide a variety of cereal grains to keep arsenic levels in the diet as low as possible.
+It’s best to provide a variety of cereal grains to keep exposure as low as possible.

-Need more help navigating your baby’s first foods?
+Need more help with your baby’s first foods?

 Get my book, The Smart Mom’s Guide to Starting Solids!
 It’ll take you through my step-by-step approach to starting solids – including everything you need to know!